Home | Chemistry Calculator | Ca Reactor Setup Help |

 Remove any shrink seals or plastic caps protecting the valve outlet and connect the regulator to the cylinder.
 Do not forget to use the washer seal.
 Use the proper wrench to tighten the connection.
 Using a pipe wrench or a slip wrench may damage the connector.

+If your regulator is fitted with a bubble counter, fill the bubble counter with distilled water or glycerin.
 Connect the CO2 tubing to the outlet of the bubble counter or to the needle valve if the regulator is not fitted with a counter.

 Regardless of how close the cylinder is to the reactor, use at least three feet of CO2 tubing between the regulator and the reactor as some water may flow back into the tubing when closing the regulator.